Intersections of quadrics, moment-angle manifolds, and Hamiltonian-minimal Lagrangian embeddings: Topology of Lagrangian submanifolds

-In the case of up to two quadrics considered above, the topology of $\mathcal R_\Gamma$ is relatively simple, and in order to analyse the topology of $N_\Gamma$ one only needs to describe the action of involutions on~$\mathcal R_\Gamma$.
+In the case of up to two quadrics considered above, the topology of $\mathcal R_\Gamma$ is relatively simple, and in order to analyse the topology of $N_\Gamma$, one only needs to describe the action of involutions on~$\mathcal R_\Gamma$.
 When the number of quadrics is more than two, the topology of $\mathcal R_\Gamma$ becomes an issue as well.

-\begin{example}[three quadrics] In the case $m-n=3$ the topology of compact manifolds $\mathcal R$ and $\mathcal Z$ was fully described in~\cite[Th.~2]{lope89}.
-Each manifold is diffeomorphic to a product of three spheres, or to a connected sum of products of spheres, with two spheres in each product.
+\begin{example}[three quadrics] In the case $m-n=3$, the topology of compact manifolds $\mathcal R$ and $\mathcal Z$ was fully described in~\cite[Theorem~2]{lope89}.
+Each of these manifolds is diffeomorphic to a product of three spheres or to a connected sum of products of spheres with two spheres in each product.

-Note that for $m-n=3$ the manifolds $\mathcal R_P$ (or~$\mathcal Z_P$) can be distinguished topologically by looking at the \emph{Gale diagrams} of the corresponding simple polytopes~$P$, which are planar in this case (see~\cite{bo-me06} or~\cite{pano10} for the details).
-This chimes with the classification of $n$-dimensional simple polytopes with $n+3$ facets, well-known in combinatorial geometry.
+Note that, for $m-n=3$, the manifolds $\mathcal R_P$ (or~$\mathcal Z_P$) can be distinguished topologically by looking at the planar \emph{Gale diagrams} of the corresponding simple polytopes~$P$ (see~\cite{bo-me06} or~\cite{pano10} for details).
+This chimes with the well-known classification of $n$-dimensional simple polytopes with $n+3$ facets.

-The simplest nontrivial example with $m-n=3$ is a pentagon.
+The smallest polytope with $m-n=3$ is a pentagon.
 It has many Delzant realisations, for instance,

-In this case $\mathcal R_P$ is an oriented surface of genus~5 (a simple combinatorial argument for this may be found in~\cite[Ex.~6.40]{bu-pa02}), and $\mathcal Z_P$ is diffeomorphic to a connected sum of 5 copies of $S^3\times S^4$.
+In this case, $\mathcal R_P$ is an oriented surface of genus~5 (a simple combinatorial proof of this can be found in~\cite[Example~6.40]{bu-pa02}), and $\mathcal Z_P$ is diffeomorphic to a connected sum of five copies of $S^3\times S^4$.

-We therefore obtain an H-minimal Lagrangian submanifold $N_P\subset\C^5$ which is the total space of a bundle over $T^3$ with fibre a surface of genus~5. \end{example}
+We therefore obtain an $H$-minimal Lagrangian submanifold $N_P\subset\C^5$, which is the total space of a bundle over $T^3$ with fibre a surface of genus~5. \end{example}

-More generally, manifolds $\mathcal R_P$ corresponding to polygons are described as follows.
+More generally, the manifolds $\mathcal R_P$ corresponding to polygons are described as follows.